 Note re: photo slide show: Flashplayer required.
 Click on photo - links to larger sized photos.
 Caption "on/off " is is at bottom left of photos.

 by Carrie Debrone (2006) - Now, Kitchener Citizen (East Edition)

-Two students from St. Patrick’s Catholic School were presented with trophies for their catch of a 28-inch carp while fishing at the Speed River at Riverside Park in Preston last June.
+Two students from St. Patrick’s Catholic School were presented with trophies for their catch of a 28-inch carp while fishing at the Speed River at Riverside Park in Preston in June, 2006.

 The fishing team of Daniel Brilhante and Jacob O'King made the amazing catch while participating in the 2006 Stanley Park Optimist Fishing Program - a program offered annually to schools in the Stanley Park area of Kitchener.
 As part of the program, students who catch the largest fish are awarded a first place trophy.
 “It was quite remarkable.
 This was the first fish either one of them had ever caught and they were really excited,” said teacher Brian Goodyear whose class participated in the program last spring.

 Sponsored by the Federation of Anglers and Hunters, Bob Izumi’s Real Fishing Show and Natural Sports, the annual program which introduces elementary school children to the sport of fishing is sometimes combined with activities linked to school curriculum such as studies of river habitat, or offered as a special end-of-theschool-year outing.
 Last year, children from 14 local schools in grades 3, 4, 5 and 6 participated.
 Students fish with rods, barbless hooks and worms.
 Optimist Club member and Program Coordinator, Ron Bauman, who has been introducing young people to fishing for 16 years, presented trophies, hats and shirts to the boys on Oct.
 25 at St. Patrick’s School and also gave hats to all their former class mates who were on hand to watch as boys reeled in the large fish.